-For the KEY PERFORMANCE MEASURES OF INDICATORS identified in 2.2a(6), what are your PERFORMANCE PROJECTIONS for both your short- and longer-term planning time horizons?
-How are these PROJECTIONS determined?
-How does your projected PERFORMANCE compare with projected PERFORMANCE of your competitors or comparable organisations?
-How does it compare with KEY BENCHMARKS, GOALS and past PERFORMANCE, as appropriate?
-If there are current or projected gaps in PERFORMANCE against your competitors or comparable organisations, How will you address them?
+For the key performance measures or indicators identified in 2.2a(6), what are your performance projections for both your short- and longer-term planning time horizons?
+How are these projections determined?
+How does your projected performance compare with projected performance of your competitors or comparable organisations?
+How does it compare with key benchmarks, goals and past performance, as appropriate?
+If there are current or projected gaps in performance against your competitors or comparable organisations, how will you address them?

-N1.
+- N1.
 Strategy and action plan development and deployment are closely linked to other Items in the Criteria.
-The following are examples of key linkages:

-- Item 1.1 for how your senior leaders set and communicate organisational direction; - Category 3 for gathering customer and market knowledge as input to your strategy and action plans and for deploying action plans; - Category 4 for measurement, analysis, and knowledge management to support your key information needs, to support your development of strategy, to provide an effective basis for your performance measurements, and to track progress relative to your strategic objectives and action plans; - Category 5 for meeting your workforce capability and capacity needs; for workforce development and learning system design and needs, and for implementing workforcerelated changes resulting from action plans;
+The following are examples of key linkages: - Item 1.1 for how your senior leaders set and communicate organisational direction; - Category 3 for gathering customer and market knowledge as input to your strategy and action plans and for deploying action plans; - Category 4 for measurement, analysis, and knowledge management to support your key information needs, to support your development of strategy, to provide an effective basis for your performance measurements, and to track progress relative to your strategic objectives and action plans; - Category 5 for meeting your workforce capability and capacity needs; for workforce development and learning system design and needs, and for implementing workforcerelated changes resulting from action plans;